-- The environment and water resources in the Project area may be temporarily impacted by untreated wastewater discharges during construction. - The local air basin may be temporarily impacted by carbon monoxide, nitrogen oxides and sulfur dioxide emissions due to vehicles and equipment used during construction. - A temporary increase in soil erosion and particulate matter emissions may be experienced due to construction. - Surface water resources could be temporarily impacted by stormwater runoff during the construction phase. - Hazardous waste-such as construction debris, used oil, etc.- may be generated during the construction and operation phases.
+- The environment and water resources in the Project area may be temporarily impacted by untreated wastewater discharges during construction. - The local air basin may be temporarily impacted by carbon monoxide, nitrogen oxides and sulfur dioxide emissions due to vehicles and equipment used during construction. - A temporary increase in soil erosion and particulate matter emissions may be experienced due to construction. - Surface water resources could be temporarily impacted by stormwater runoff during the construction phase.

-$^{\rm 4}$ The WWTP will have to be upgraded to comply with the new NOM-001-SEMARNAT-2021.
+4 The WWTP will have to be upgraded to comply with the new NOM-001-SEMARNAT-2021.

-Noises levels may be elevated during construction activities; however, this impact is short term and will be concentrated in the work area.
+- Hazardous waste-such as construction debris, used oil, etc.- may be generated during the construction and operation phases. - Noises levels may be elevated during construction activities; however, this impact is short term and will be concentrated in the work area.
 Potential impacts also include temporary roadway blockages, as well as the presence of workers in the area.